 50 mL graduated cylinder

-Background:
+Background

 Density is a derived unit and is defined as mass per unit volume.
 Mass, volume and density are all physical properties of matter.
-A given property referred to has extensive if its value depend on the amount of substance or intensive if its value is independent on the amount of material.
+A given property referred to is extensive if its value depend on the amount of substance or intensive if its value is independent on the amount of material.
 Density can be used as a means of identification.

-The units of density are g/mL or g/cm3.
+The typical units of density is g/mL or g/cm3, and the SI unit is kg/m3.
 The mass of the object can be determined by means of a balance.
 The volume of an object can be determined by several different methods.
 For example, the volume of a regular-shaped object can be determined from the object’s dimensions (Table-1) and is reported in cm3 .
 Whereas the volume of an irregular shaped object can be determined by the volume displacement method and its units is reported in milliliter, mL.
-Recall that 1 cm3 = 1 mL
+Recall that 1 cm3 = 1 mL.

 Table-1: Determining Volume using Dimensions